unoplatform/uno/doc/articles/platform-specific-xaml.md

 The prefix `netstdref` is available and will include the objects or properties in both Skia and Wasm build.
 A prefix `not_nestdref` can also be used to exclude them.
 Since Skia and Wasm are similar, it is often not necessary to make the distinction.

-In cases where it is needed (fonts are one example) then the XAML files must be placed directly in the platform specific project or a Class Library project.
+In cases where it is needed (fonts are one example) then the XAML files must be placed directly in the platform-specific project or a Class Library project.

 | Prefix          | Namespace                                                   | Put in `mc:Ignorable`? |
 |-----------------|-------------------------------------------------------------|------------------------|